kimdre/ansible.hcloud-backup/README.md

 hcloud_token: "your-hcloud-token"
 ```

-Can also be set as an environment variable `HCLOUD_TOKEN`.
+Can also be set as an environment variable `HCLOUD_TOKEN`

 ## Default Variables

-See [hcloud-backup/defaults/main.yml](defaults/main.yml) for all available variables.
+See [hcloud-backup/defaults/main.yml](https://github.com/kimdre/ansible.hcloud-backup/blob/main/defaults/main.yml) for all available variables.

 ### backup_type